Coronary artery disease

 - Cholesterol-modifying medications.
-By decreasing the amount of cholesterol in the blood, especially low-density lipoprotein (LDL, or the "bad") cholesterol, these drugs decrease the primary material that deposits on the coronary arteries.
+These medications reduce (or modify) the primary material that deposits on the coronary arteries.
+As a result, cholesterol levels — especially low-density lipoprotein (LDL, or the "bad") cholesterol — decrease.
 Your doctor can choose from a range of medications, including statins, niacin, fibrates and bile acid sequestrants.

 Aspirin.
 Your doctor may recommend taking a daily aspirin or other blood thinner.
 This can reduce the tendency of your blood to clot, which may help prevent obstruction of your coronary arteries.

 If you've had a heart attack, aspirin can help prevent future attacks.
-There are some cases where aspirin isn't appropriate, such as if you have a bleeding disorder or you're already taking another blood thinner, so ask your doctor before starting to take aspirin.
+But aspirin can be dangerous if you have a bleeding disorder or you're already taking another blood thinner, so ask your doctor before taking it.

 - Beta blockers.
 These drugs slow your heart rate and decrease your blood pressure, which decreases your heart's demand for oxygen.
 If you've had a heart attack, beta blockers reduce the risk of future attacks.

 - Calcium channel blockers.
 These drugs may be used with beta blockers if beta blockers alone aren't effective or instead of beta blockers if you're not able to take them.
 These drugs can help improve symptoms of chest pain.

 - Ranolazine.
 This medication may help people with chest pain (angina).
 It may be prescribed with a beta blocker or instead of a beta blocker if you can't take it.